BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 The Deadline World Tour (July 2025 – January 2026)

-Before releasing new group music, BLACKPINK reunited for the Deadline World Tour — their first group performances in three years.
+Before releasing new group music, BLACKPINK reunited for the Deadline World Tour — their first full-group concerts in nearly two years since the Born Pink tour wrapped in September 2023.
 The tour launched July 5, 2025 in Goyang, South Korea, and wrapped January 26, 2026 in Hong Kong.

 Historic moment: In August 2025, BLACKPINK headlined Wembley Stadium — becoming the first K-pop girl group to headline Wembley Stadium.
-The iconic London venue seats nearly 90,000 people.
+The stadium has a maximum capacity of about 90,000, though actual attendance varies with concert staging.

 DEADLINE — February 27, 2026

-BLACKPINK released the mini-album DEADLINE on February 27, 2026 — their first group music since Born Pink in 2022.
+BLACKPINK released the mini-album DEADLINE on February 27, 2026 — their first full-group album since Born Pink in 2022.
+(Their single “Jump” had already been released as a standalone group track in July 2025, ahead of the album, and was later included on DEADLINE.)

-On its first day of release, DEADLINE set the highest first-day sales record among K-pop girl groups — surpassing Born Pink’s own 2022 record of 1.01 million first-day copies.
+On its first day of release, DEADLINE sold roughly 1.46 million copies on Hanteo — the highest first-day sales record among K-pop girl groups, surpassing Born Pink’s own 2022 record of about 1.01 million first-day copies.

-The lead single “Jump” had already debuted at #28 on the Billboard Hot 100 in 2025, becoming their tenth entry on the chart — the only K-pop girl group to have reached double digits.
+“Jump” debuted at #28 on the Billboard Hot 100, becoming BLACKPINK’s tenth entry on the chart — the only K-pop girl group to have reached double digits.
+It also topped the Billboard Global 200, becoming their third #1 on that chart after “Pink Venom” and “Shut Down.”

 | Album | DEADLINE |